 An unsubscribe link appears at the bottom of every Feedback Genius message.
 When a shopper clicks on the link, they will now be taken to a landing page where they can choose to opt out of receiving messages from a specific merchant, and/or all messages sent from Feedback Genius.
 Keep in mind that all unsubscriptions from the Feedback Genius Global Blacklist will expire after one year.
 This means that Feedback Genius will attempt to send messages to shoppers who have opted out one year later.

 An option is still available for merchants to ignore the Global Blacklist using a filter, which can be found in the Advanced Filters section of the message editor.
 This filter will enable messages to be sent to shoppers who are on the Global Blacklist.
 Understand, that this filter should only be used for critical messages.
-These would include things like customer service messages, instructions or an owner’s manual.
+Read Amazon’s latest unsolicited email opt out update for more information.
+The default setting in Feedback Genius is to obey the global blacklist for all messages.

 Merchants will still need to forward any bounced emails from Amazon to Feedback Genius.
 This can be accomplished using the Auto Blacklist feature for now.
 But why would merchants want to do this?
 Because merchants need to limit the number of bounced emails from Amazon; they want to avoid wasting Feedback Genius messages, and they want to prevent skewed analytics from bounced emails.